DevashishHarsh/Multi-Drone-PX4-RL/README.md

 # Multi-Drone-PX4-RL
 A toolkit to spawn multiple PX4 simulated drones, design formations with a simple drawing canvas, and control the swarm either manually (keyboard) or automatically with a trained RL leader.

+## Tested this on WSL2 with Ubuntu 24.04, ROS2 Jazzy and Gazebo Harmonic v8.9.0

 ## Features

 ### Formation Flight